 - Horizon Award

-Recognizes the outstanding professional achievements and/or contributions to community of recent graduates, within 12 years of receiving an undergraduate degree from the U of A.
+Recognizes the outstanding professional achievements and/or contributions to community of recent graduates.
+Nominees must be 40 years of age or younger at nomination deadline.

 - Service Award